Last updated: 24th August 2021

-We decided to take our first small group touring holiday and booked a 3 week guided tour of South Africa starting in Johannesburg, also known as ‘Joburg’ or ‘Jozi’ for short.
+We decided to take a small group touring holiday and booked a 3 week guided tour of South Africa starting in Johannesburg, also known as ‘Joburg’ or ‘Jozi’ for short.
 We did question ourselves about visiting Johannesburg after reading about the high crime rate and it’s considered to be one of the most dangerous cities in the world.
 Most international flights to South Africa land here, so we thought we’d give it a go because we would have the safety of a small guided tour to explore the city.
 Fortunately for us Brits we didn’t have any jet-lag as the time zone is the same as the UK, we were just a bit tired after 2 long flights via Dubai.
 We both felt a little anxious when we arrived at our hotel, as we never stayed anywhere guarded, fenced in and surrounded by barbed wire!

 Mansions Meet Townships